aliyun/credentials-go/README.md

 ## Requirements

-- It's necessary for you to make sure your system have installed a Go environment which is new than 1.10.x.
+- It's necessary for you to make sure your system have installed a Go environment which is 1.12.x or newer.

 ## Installation